NickR23/GameOfLifeSim/README.md

 Todo

-  ~Convert this to an applet, so it's browser friendly.
+  ~Convert this to an applet so it's browser friendly.